 - cantilevered crane loading platforms

-- Intermediate rigging (RI) license involves:
+- Intermediate rigging (RI) licence involves:

 - cranes, conveyors, dredges, and excavators